 Q) Who releases the official sample papers of CLAT, and when is it available?

 A) The Consortium of NLU’s released the official sample paper.
 The CLAT official sample paper was released one month before the exam so that candidates can practice according to the sample paper.
 Also, they will get an idea of the types of questions asked and the difficulty level of the exam.

 Q) How can one access the CLAT 2024 sample papers?

 A) It will access by the candidate’s login account details.
 Candidates have to log in to the CLAT official page to download the CLAT official sample paper.

 Q) Is solving CLAT sample papers 2024 mandatory to get a good score in the exam?

 A) Solving Sample Paper help candidates to know the difficulty level of the exam.
 Also, they get an idea about the pattern of the questions going to ask.
 Moreover, it helps to improve problem-solving and time management skills.

 Q) Does the Official CLAT Sample Paper covers all the sections and topics?

 A) Yes, the sample paper for CLAT comprises all the sections and topics asked in the exam.
 The sample paper released for both UG (Undergraduate) and PG (Postgraduate) separately.

-A) Yes, the exam will conduct online on 22nd August 2020.
+A) Yes, the exam will conduct online, the notification regarding the exam date will be announced soon.
 The revised CLAT exam date was released by the Executive Committee of the Consortium of National Law Universities (NLU’s)